KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 In a single-tenancy architecture, each tenant has its own application instance and its own database, physically isolated.

-In a multi-tenant architecture, all tenants share the same database and application instance, but each tenant is isolated from the rest, and you have to implement the isolation.
+In a multi-tenancy architecture, all tenants share the same database and application instance, but each tenant is isolated from the rest, and you have to implement the isolation.
 A user can belong to multiple tenants, but can only access resources from the tenants to which they belong.

 "Multitenancy is a software architecture where a single software instance can serve multiple, distinct user groups."- [Red Hat's definition](https://www.redhat.com/en/topics/cloud-computing/what-is-multitenancy#:~:text=Multitenancy%20is%20a%20software%20architecture,an%20example%20of%20multitenant%20architecture)

-This type of software architecture is more common when a company uses your product and will have its own users, not when you market directly to the end user.
+According to Eliana, multi-tenancy is more common when a company uses your product and will have its own users, not when you market directly to the end user.

 She referred to Slack as a possible example of multi-tenancy architecture: each workspace is a tenant, isolated from each other, and users can access multiple workspaces, but can only access workspaces to which they belong, and information does not cross from one workspace to another.